Jeanne Jugan: Foundress

 During the 1840s, many other young women joined Jugan in her mission of service to the elderly poor.
 By begging in the streets, the foundress was able to establish four more homes for their beneficiaries by the end of the decade.

-In 1847 based on the request of Leo Dupont (known as the Holy Man of Tours) she established a house in that city.
+In 1847, based on the request of Leo Dupont (known as the Holy Man of Tours) she established a house in that city.
 She was much sought after whenever problems arose and worked with religious and civil authorities to seek help for the poor.

 By 1850, over 100 women had joined the congregation.

 Jugan, however, was forced out of her leadership role by the Abbé Auguste Le Pailleur, the priest who had been appointed Superior General of the congregation by the local bishop.
 In an apparent effort to suppress her true role as foundress, he assigned her to do nothing but begging on the street until she was sent into retirement and a life of obscurity for 27 years.
 Her eyesight was impaired in her final years.

 Expansion

 After communities of Little Sisters had begun to spread throughout France, the work expanded to England in 1851.
 From 1866 to 1871 five communities of Little Sisters were founded across the United States.
 By 1879, the community Jeanne founded had 2,400 Little Sisters and had spread across Europe and to North America.
-On 1 March that year, Pope Leo XIII approved the Constitutions for the Little Sisters of the Poor for an initial period of seven years.
-At the time of her death on August 29 1879, many of the Little Sisters did not know that she was the one to have founded the congregation.
+On 1 March that same year, Pope Leo XIII approved the Constitutions for the Little Sisters of the Poor for an initial period of seven years.
+At the time of her death on 29 August 1879, at the age of 86, many of the Little Sisters did not know that she was the one to have founded the congregation.
 Le Pailleur, however, was investigated and dismissed in 1890, and Jugan came to be acknowledged as their foundress.

 In September 1885, the congregation arrived in South America and made a first foundation in Valparaíso, Chile, from which it expanded later on.

 Veneration

-Jugan died in 1879 at the age of 86, and was buried in the graveyard of the General Motherhouse at Saint-Pern.
-She was beatified in Rome by Pope John Paul II on October 3, 1982, and canonized on October 11, 2009, by Pope Benedict XVI, who said, "In the Beatitudes, Jeanne Jugan found the source of the spirit of hospitality and fraternal love, founded on unlimited trust in Providence, which illuminated her whole life."
+Jugan died in 1879, aged 86, and was buried in the graveyard of the General Motherhouse at Saint-Pern.
+She was beatified in Rome by Pope John Paul II on 3 October 1982, and canonized on 11 October 2009, by Pope Benedict XVI, who said, "In the Beatitudes, Jeanne Jugan found the source of the spirit of hospitality and fraternal love, founded on unlimited trust in Providence, which illuminated her whole life."

 Today, pilgrims can visit the house where she was born, the House of the Cross at Saint-Servan and the motherhouse where she lived her last 23 years at La Tour Saint Joseph in Saint-Pern.

 Legacy

-The Sisters at the Queen of Peace Residence in Queens Village, New York established the Jeanne Jugan Award which is presented to the staff member who best exemplifies the spirit of Jeanne Jugan.
+The Sisters at the Queen of Peace Residence in Queens Village, New York established the Jeanne Jugan Award which is presented to the staff member who best exemplifies Jugan's spirit.